Monika-81/Project1/README.md

 <br>

 ### **Hero Image**
 With the BeerLicious website I wanted the story of the site to start on the left-hand side with an image that visually informs the user of what sort of content to expect.
 The overall design of the picture needed to be a darker setting to contrast the lighter text block to the right of the screen.
 The idea was to combine the color nuances of the hero image with the color theme, so the larger picture contains a beer class with a color that was similar to the accent color idea of the project.
-Two different pictures was chosen for different screen alignment, one for desktop and landscape view and one for smaller standing devises.
+Two different pictures was chosen for different screen alignment, one for desktop and landscape mode and one for smaller portrait mode devises.
 A smaller picture on a smaller screen also makes the site more responsive.

 ![Hero image](assets/images/readme/hero-image.png) ![Alternativ image](assets/images/pexels-elevate-1267358.jpg)
 <br>